-My Pursuit of a Sabbatical Based Business
+My Pursuit of a Sabbatical-Based Business

 But let’s back up a little bit.
 My business was born from an intuitive download I received in 2012: "Take 100% responsibility for your life."
 That mantra has guided me ever since, revealing layer after layer of wisdom year after year.
-But two years ago, it revealed something uncomfortable: To take 100% responsibility for MY life, I had to stop taking responsibility for everyone else's once and for all.
+But two years ago, it revealed something uncomfortable: To take 100% responsibility for MY life, I had to stop taking responsibility for everyone else once and for all.

 Terrifying?
 Yes.
 But I knew the counter-intuitive truth: my business would actually thrive because of it.